antor44/AI-Bluetooth-Phone-Assistant/README.md

 Real-time streaming APIs deliver text in fragmented chunks.
 The AI might send `"Good"`, and 500ms later send `"bye"`.
 If the code evaluated chunks individually to detect call-termination triggers, it would fail.
 The script employs an accumulator buffer (`_asst_chunk_buffer`) with a 2.5-second sliding window to properly reconstruct and evaluate semantic intent before triggering physical hardware actions.

 ### 4. Hardware Actuation & Hallucination Curation
 Gemini Live cannot physically hang up a Linux modem; the Python code must translate semantic AI intent into `oFono` D-Bus signals.
-Furthermore, live audio over Bluetooth HFP is prone to severe static, causing Gemini to hallucinate bizarre foreign words.
+Furthermore, live audio over Bluetooth HFP is prone to noise, causing Gemini to hallucinate bizarre foreign words.
 The integration of local `whisper.cpp` acts as an asynchronous post-processor to heal the database logs, ensuring the resulting transcripts are clean and usable for future memory injection.

 In summary, this codebase bridges the gap between a "disembodied AI brain" and the physical realities of Bluetooth radio, acoustic noise, and strict telephony protocols.